nickerso/cellml-spec-sphinx-test/source/general-matters.rst

    2. the RDF element information item forms the top-level of a valid RDF/XML tree, per production 7.2.9 in ?.

-5. CellML Infosets MUST NOT contain any element information items in the MathML namespace, unless:
+5. CellML infosets MUST NOT contain any element information items in the MathML namespace, unless:

    1. the element information item or one of its ancestors is an element